MTandHJ/freeplot/README.md

 ```
 fp.savefig('test.pdf')
 ```
-FreePlot will create a file named media and save the fig there, namely './media/test.pdf' in this case.
+FreePlot will create a path named media and save the fig there, namely './media/test.pdf' in this case.

 ## Example